PX4/PX4-Autopilot/nuttx/lib/README.txt

         cannot cast a union sigval to a uinptr_t either.
 Rather, we need to cast a specific union member fieldname to uintptr_t.

+NOTE: The tool mksymtab can be used to generate a symbol table from this CSV file.
+See nuttx/tools/README.txt for further details about the use of mksymtab.